 Imperial Redevelopment District (the "District") is a municipal utility district created under Article XVI, Section 59 of the Texas Constitution by House Bill 3554, as passed by the 79th Texas Legislature on June 18, 2005, and operates in accordance with the Special District Local Laws Code, Chapter 8150, and the Texas Water Code, Chapters 49 and 54 and other general statutes applicable to municipal utility districts.
-The District is located wholly within the corporate boundaries of the City of Sugar Land, Texas, Texas ("Sugar Land" or the "City").
+The District is located wholly within the corporate boundaries of the City of Sugar Land, Texas.